GUNN HIGH SCHOOL STUDENT ACTIVITIES

 Responsibilities of all members of Student Executive Council:

-• Attend the Officer Training in April during Flex, SEC Training in May 18, 2022 and mandatory SEC Retreat on August 9th 2022.
-(If you cannot attend the August Retreat, you should not run for office.)
+• Attend the Officer Training in May during PRIME and After School on, May 21, 2025 and mandatory SEC Retreat on August 13th, 2024.
+If you cannot attend the August Retreat, you should not run for office.

 • Dress up for all dress-up days.